PetrochukM/HParams/README.md

 <h3 align="center">Stop messing around and organize your hyperparameters.</h3>

 HParams is a configuration management solution for machine learning projects.
+With this you can externalize your hyparameters ensuring that they are extensible, accessible and maintainable.

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/hparams.svg?style=flat-square)
 [![Codecov](https://img.shields.io/codecov/c/github/PetrochukM/HParams/master.svg?style=flat-square)](https://codecov.io/gh/PetrochukM/HParams)